Mica Burton: Hosting

 Burton hosted The PC Gaming Show during E3 2021 and during Summer Game Fest 2022.

+She cohosted an episode of 10 Minute Power Hour (10MPH) with the Game Grumps, entitled “HEDBANZ but it's making us doubt our sense of self...w/ Mica Burton!”
+The episode was published on March 18, 2024.

 Personal life

 Burton is the daughter of makeup artist Stephanie Cozart-Burton and actor LeVar Burton.

 Burton graduated from the University of Michigan in 2016 with a BFA in acting.